SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### abstract & static classes

 Abstract classes are generally declared with the abstract keyword.
-Within abstract classes, methods are also declared with the abstract keyword.
+Within abstract classes, members are also declared with the abstract keyword.
-Both abstract and static classees are not instantiable.
+Both abstract and static classes/members are not instantiable.
-Abstract classes are designed mainly to be inherited from.
+Abstract classes/members are designed mainly to be inherited from.
+Since abstract classes/members cannot be instantiated, they must be overriden to be used.
+JS does not support abstact things, however you can simulate it by using the @abstract/@virtual JSDoc tag.

 #### Constructors/object creation